BeastCode/VSCode-Angular-TypeScript-Snippets/CONTRIBUTING.md

 2) Submit Pull request with your updates

 Once your Pull Request been reviewed and approved, it will automatically be built.
 All necessary files will be generate and published.

+# Rules

+"Be Excellent To Each Other" ~ Bill and Ted's Excellent Adventure